 5 Traits of a Successful Coach

-Ask ten different people their opinion on what traits or characteristics make for a great or successful (strength) coach and you’re bound to get ten different answers and iterations.
+Ask ten different people their opinion on what traits or characteristics make for a great or “successful” coach – in this case strength coach, personal trainer – and you’re bound to get ten different answers and iterations.

-Some will use adjectives like strong, experienced, knowledgable, professional, motivating, or destroy the back of my pants scary.
+Some people will use adjectives like strong, looks the part, experienced, knowledgable, professional, motivating, or “destroy the back of my pants scary.”

-Others will use less germane markers such as bald, has an epic beard, fights rap moguls, or sleeps with a copy of SuperTraining underneath his or her’s pillow at night.
+Others will use less germane markers such as bald, has an epic beard, or sleeps with a copy of SuperTraining underneath his or her’s pillow at night.

-Today, though, I’d like to cover some less obvious characteristics I feel constitutes a great (strength) coach and/or personal trainer.
-Some are based off of my own personal experiences (Read: baldness), while others fall into the camp of “it’s true because it’s my blog.”
-And, because I said so.
+Today, though, I’d like to cover some less obvious characteristics I feel constitutes a great strength coach and/or personal trainer.
+Some are based off of my own personal experiences, while others fall into the camp of “it’s true because it’s my blog, and because I said so.”

 1. Coaches Coach

-Such is the paradox of the technological age we live in.
-The internet has made everyone into an “expert” or authority all because they 1) say it in their byline or as part of their “About Me” page.1 or 2) have “x” number of followers on social media.
+Such is the paradox of this technological age we live in.
+The internet has made everyone into an expert or authority all because 1) they say so and/or 2) because # of followers = the pantheon of expertise.